ethereum/web3.py/docs/index.rst

-Populus
+Web3.py
 =======

-Populus is a smart contract development framework for the Ethereum blockchain.
+Web3.py is a python library for interacting with Ethereum.
+It's API is derived from the `Web3.js`_ Javascript API and should be familiar to anyone who has used ``web3.js``.

 Contents